Spherical higher order Fourier analysis over finite fields I: equidistribution for nilsequences: Introduction

-It is worth noting that in order for Theorem \ref{1:sLei00} to be useful in \cite{SunC,SunD}, we must prove this result for partially $p$-periodic polynomials instead of just for $p$-periodic ones.
+It is worth noting that in order for Theorem \ref{1:sLei00} to be useful in \cite{SunC,SunD}, we must prove this result for rational polynomials instead of just for $p$-periodic ones.
 See Remark \ref{1:r:wwer2} for more details.